 If you want to contribute but aren’t familiar with OpenStreetMap (OSM), here’s a tutorial to get you started.
 There are two quick ways to begin with OSM, you can edit the map with local information or armchair map for Humanitarian OpenStreetMap (HOT.)
 Either way, you’ll need to create a free account here.
 This LearningOSM guide is also worth a look.

 Once you’re logged in, choose your editor.
 The easiest one for beginners is iD.
 You’ll be asked if you want the walkthrough before editing – take it!
 There are more details on settings below in the humanitarian tutorial.

-Zoom in on your neighborhood, find something to add or edit.
-Editing an existing feature can be as simple as adding hours to a clinic or updating a business name to reflect that it’s changed hands.
+Zoom into your neighborhood, find something to add or edit.
+Editing an existing feature can be as simple as adding hours to a clinic or updating a business name to reflect that it has changed hands.

 For example, the edit above adds the total number of docks to a bike-sharing station – the point is to get familiar with the process.
 If you make a mistake, the “undo” button on the top navigation is your friend.

 If you’re adding something completely new and aren’t sure how to tag it, this Wiki will help.
 Once you’re done, hit “save” and add a comment to reflect what you’ve done.
 In the example above the comment was “added total number of docks to bike sharing station.”
 For your first few edits, check the box that indicates you’d like a community member to review your changes.